balram7878/Web-Development-Learning/React/readme.md

 # React
-React is a JavaScript library used to build efficient and optimized user interfaces.
+React is a JavaScript library used to build efficient and optimized web-based user interfaces.
 It allows developers to create reusable components.
 Internally, React is implemented using JavaScript objects.

 # Libraries vs Frameworks
 **Library**: A library is a pre-written collection of code (like functions, classes, and routines) that you call when needed.
 You are in control — you decide when and how to use its features.